sndrake/StatsWorkshop/StatsWorkshop.md

 Depending on your specific field (and potentially also the journal you submit work to), you may need to report effect sizes.
 No matter how small your p value is, it doesn't tell you anything about how big of an effect you're seeing—it's just the probability that you would see the results that you have due to chance alone.

-According to Cohen (1988), 80% or above is considered a large effect, 50% is considered a moderate effect, and 20% is considered a small effect.
+According to Cohen (1988), 80% or above is considered a large effect, 50% is considered a moderate effect, and 20% or lower is considered a small effect.

 ~~~R
 # Effect size of each predictor separately